mvysny/mvysny.github.io/_posts/2022-10-7-grid-and-broken-equals.md

 This makes sense: if your Grid shows Jim two times, your user will also have a hard time differentiating between those two.
 This is the bean "identity" problem; discussion on this topic is beyond the scope of this article.

+## The Database Entity (JPA) solution

+For an entity fetched from a backend system you should employ a different strategy.
+Usually you have a primary key identifier of the record; read [JPA Entity Equality](https://www.baeldung.com/jpa-entity-equality) for more info.
+In short, the entities are supposed to represent a row with given ID anyway; if they represent the same row then they're equal, regardless of what data they hold.
+They might have been retrieved at different times, with a data modification in between.

+The algorithm is as follows:

+* If both entities have non-null primary keys, compare those only and ignore differences in values.
+* If both entities have null primary keys, compare as data class - all of their properties.
+That will leave the clone problem open though.
+Read below on how to solve the clone problem.

 ## System.identityHashCode()

 Alternatively, we could simply delete `Person.equals()/hashCode()` and leave `Object` to calculate those,